 MLB games last too long for kids – try a pitch clock to speed up play

-The MLB playoffs begin this week.
-The best pro teams will go head-to-head to see who will make the 2021 World Series.
+The MLB playoffs began last week.
+The best pro teams go head-to-head to see who will make the 2021 World Series.
 The MLB playoffs mean fiery fastballs, game-winning home runs, diving catches … and long games.

 MLB games have been getting longer for years.
 Pitchers stand on the mound staring into home plate.
 Batters step out of the batter’s box and adjust their batting gloves even though they haven’t swung the bat.